nils-n/meetings-reminder-system/README.md

         <td> 4 </td>
     </tr>
      <tr>
-        <td> see availability of participants when choosing a time ( i.e. by using Microsoft Outlook Calender) </td>
+        <td> connect to a web app to check availability of participants when choosing a time ( i.e. by using Microsoft Outlook Calender) </td>
         <td> 2 </td>
         <td> 2 </td>
     </tr>